 A good rule of thumb: If you wouldn’t drink the water from the tap, don’t use it to brew your coffee.

 Medium to darker roasted coffee beans are typically preferred when using a French press.
-Always use fresh, high-quality beans like the ones we sell here at Taste the Latte.
-Coarsely grind your beans right before use to ensure the highest freshness possible.
+Always use fresh, high-quality beans.
+Course ground coffee is always required when using your French press.

 Not sure if your coffee beans are old?
 Check out “How to Tell if Your Coffee Beans Have Gone Bad.”